redhat-developer/vscode-java/test/Test Plan.md

 ## Maven
  1. Open .\resources\maven\salut.
 After the language server is initialized, check the status bar icon is :thumbsup:, and the problems views has several warnings but without errors.
- 2. Editing experience is correctly working including diagnostics, code ompletion and code actions.
+ 2. Editing experience is correctly working including diagnostics, code completion and code actions.

 ## Maven - Multimodule
 1. Open .\resources\maven\multimodule.
 After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no errors/warning in the problems view.
 2. Open Foo.java file, make sure the editing experience is correctly working including diagnostics, code completion and code action on both modules.
 	- module1\Foo.java
-	- module1\Foo.java
+	- module2\Foo.java

 ## Gradle
- 1. Open .\resources\maven\simple-gradle.
-After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no erros/problems in the problems view.
+ 1. Open .\resources\gradle\simple-gradle.
+After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no errors/problems in the problems view.
  2. Open Foo.java file, make sure the editing experience is correctly working including diagnostics, code completion and code action

 ## Maven - Java 11
 1. Install JDK  11, and change the VSCode java.home to the JDK 11 path.
 2. Open .\resources\maven\salut-java11.
-After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no erros/problems in the problems view.
+After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no errors/problems in the problems view.
 3. Open Bar.java, make sure the editing experience is correctly working including diagnostics, code completion and code action

 ## Gradle - Java 11
 1. Install JDK  11.
-2. Open .\resources\maven\salut-java11.
-After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no erros/problems in the problems view.
+2. Open .\resources\gradle\gradle-11.
+After the language server is initialized, check the status bar icon is :thumbsup:, and there should be no errors/problems in the problems view.
 2. Open Foo.java file, make sure the editing experience is correctly working including diagnostics, code completion and code action.

 ## Single file